HamDaBoy47/About-Me/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I'm a technologically curious soul.\
-🎓 &nbsp;I'm currently studying Computer Science at the University of Witwatersrand, in South Africa.\
+🎓 &nbsp;I hold a BSc in Computer Science from the University of Witwatersrand, in South Africa.\
+🎓 &nbsp;Currently pursuing Honours in Computer Science at WITS.
-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Machine Learning, Embedded Systems and Software Development.\
+🌱 &nbsp;I'm on track to learning more about Artificial Intelligence, Machine Learning, Cyber-security, Hardware and Software Development.\
-✍️ &nbsp;In my free time, I pursue Art and Photography as hobbies/side hustles.\
+✍️ &nbsp;In my free time, I enjoy Gaming and Photography as hobbies.\
 💬 &nbsp;Feel free to reach out to me for anything for example volunteering, or just for some interesting discussion.

 <!---